-PDSHIFT [Macro]

-PDBITS [Macro]
+PDSHIFT [Macro] PDBITS [Macro]

-The starting bit index $(22)$ and number of bits $(10)$ , respectively, in a page e directory
+The starting bit index (22) and number of bits (10), respectively, in a page directory index.

-index.
+PDMASK [Macro]

-PDMASK A bit mask with the bits in the page directory index set to 1 and other (0xffc00000).
-[Macro] bits set to 0 uintptr_t pd_no (const void va) uintptr_t pt_no (const void va) Returns the page directory index or page table index, respectively, for via va.
+A bit mask with the bits in the page directory index set to 1 and other bits set to 0 (0xffc00000).

+uintptr\t pd\no (const void \va) uintptr\t pt\no (const void \va)

+Returns the page directory index or page table index, respectively, for virtual address va.
 These functions are defined in 'threads/pte.h'.

-[Function] [Function] tual address unsigned pg_ofs (const void va) Returns the page offset for virtual address va.
-This function is 'threads/vaddr.h'.
-[Function] defined in
+unsigned pg\ofs (const void \va)

+Returns the page offset for virtual address va.
+This function is defined in 'threads/vaddr.h'.